miolow/cables-news-and-the-rich/README.md

 ## Introduction
 In this project, I looked utilized dictionary analysis to examine how ideological news networks portray the rich.
 I am particularly interested in two things:
-1. How has the conservative Fox News and liberal MSNBC portray the rich?
+1. How has the conservative Fox News and the liberal MSNBC portray the rich?
 Are there differences in the way the two news networks discuss about the rich?
 2. Whether portrayals of the rich change as relevant news events about the rich take place.
 For example, how has the 2008 Financial Crisis and 2011 Occupy Wall Street movement changed the way cable news depict the rich?

 ### Why study these portrayals?